kodecocodes/i9t/3d-touch/3d-touch.markdown

 3D Touch enables new ways to quickly preview content, smooth access to multitasking, and it can even be used to turn your iPhone's keyboard into a trackpad!

 You're probably used to Apple dangling sweet new features in front of you without letting you play, almost as if to tease you.
-3D Touch is different because third-party developers just like you will get to utilize it through a set of three APIs:
+3D Touch is different though—third-party developers get to utilize it at launch-time through a set of three APIs:

 + `UITouch` now has a `force` property that tells you how hard the user is pressing.
-+ `UIViewController` now has a set of previewing APIs that allow you to present a preview of a view controller – a **peek** – when the user presses down on a view, and then **pop** it open to display the full monty after a deeper press.
++ `UIViewController` has been extended with a set of previewing APIs that allow you to present a preview of a view controller — a **peek** — when the user presses down on a view, and then **pop** it open to display the full monty after a deeper press.
+[TODO: this needs tightening when you understand it]
 + `UIApplicationShortcutItem` is a new class you can use to add quick actions to your application's home screen icon.

 You'll implement each of these APIs in turn to add an extra dimension to a sample app.
 Strap in, it's going to be a multi-dimensional ride!

-> **Note:** Although Apple released this set of APIs, it _didn't_ provide any way of testing them in the simulator.
+> **Note:** Although Apple released this set of APIs, it _hasn't yet_ provided any way of testing them in the simulator.
 Unfortunately, unless you're lucky enough to own or have access to an iPhone 6s or 6s Plus, you won't be able to experience the functionality for yourself.
-But you know you've been wanting one anyways, so now you have the perfect excuse to go get a shiny new phone!
+But who can resist the temptation of a new device?
+You now have the perfect excuse to go get a shiny new iPhone!
 Don't worry, we'll wait right here. :]

 ## Getting started